saurfang/consensys-academy-2018-final-project/README.md

 ## Testnet Deployment

-The addresses provided in [deployed_addresses.txt](deployed_addresses.txt) correctly point to deployed contracts on the rinkeby testnet.
+The addresses provided in [deployed_addresses.md](deployed_addresses.md) correctly point to deployed contracts on the rinkeby testnet.